pulumi/docs/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/worker-nodes.md

 ---
-title_tag: Creating Kubernetes Worker Nodes | Crosswalk
+title_tag: Create Kubernetes Worker Nodes | Crosswalk
 meta_desc: This page provides a guide on how to create Kubernetes Worker Nodes
            with Pulumi.
 title: Worker node creation